yibocat/axisfuzzy/docs/getting_started/quick_start.rst

  - q-rung orthopair fuzzy numbers (q-ROFNs, ``mtype='qrofn'``)
  - q-rung orthopair hesitant fuzzy numbers (q-ROHFNs, ``mtype='qrohfn'``)

-To create a fuzzy number, you can use the convenient factory function ``fuzznum``.
+To create a fuzzy number, you can use the convenient factory function ``fuzzynum``.
 Here is an example of how to create a q-ROFN:

 .. code-block:: python

-    from axisfuzzy import fuzznum
+    from axisfuzzy import fuzzynum

     # Create a q-rung orthopair fuzzy number (q-ROFN)
     #   and q-rung orthopair hesitant fuzzy number (q-ROHFN)